 Other things to do on your trip to Currumbin

-If you want to pack even more into your day whilst you are in the area then Mount Cougal National Park and its Cougal Cascades is only 6km away.
+If you want to pack even more into your day whilst you are in the area then Mount Cougal National Park and its Cougal Cascades are only 6km away.
 Long Tan Park is right next door to the Currumbin Rock Pools.
 Someone has put up a long rope swing from one of the branches which the kids all love.
 You may also notice a sign for Currumbin Community Farm Campus across the road from the rock pools that advertised farm animal feeding every Sunday from 10am – 2pm.
 Currumbin Wildlife Sanctuary is not far away and we often have discounted tickets which you can find via our Gold Coast Discounts page.